-- 1. Development on infill and redevelopment sites will only be encouraged where the proposals are of a high design quality and reflect local character. - 2.
-The proposals should not reduce the privacy or amenity of adjoining properties. - 3.
-Proposals that include smaller dwellings to meet local needs on infill and redevelopment sites that are within safe walking distance of local amenities will be encouraged.
+- 4. Development on infill and redevelopment ("brownfield") sites within the Misson Village Development Boundary will only be encouraged supported where the proposals are of a high design quality and reflect local character.: - 2.
+The proposals should not reduce the privacy or amenity of adjoining properties. - a.
+The type and form of development are consistent with other policies in this Neighbourhood Plan; - b.
+Proposals that include smaller dwellings to meet local needs on infill and redevelopment sites that are within safe walking distance of local amenities; - c. the proposals are of a high design quality and consistent with local character; - d. the proposals will be encouraged not reduce the privacy or amenity of adjoining properties.